noiseprotocol/noise_spec/noise.md

 considered to contain a **kernel** object.

 The kernel can ingest public data as well as secret data, and updates its internal state based on this data.
-The kernel can encrypt and decrypt blocks of data based on its internal state.
+The kernel can encrypt and decrypt chunks of data based on its internal state.

 2.4.
 Key agreement